Shaque123/project/README.md

  Run As > Java Application

- If asked, type "projectApplication" and click OK
+ If asked, type "ProjectApplication" and click OK

  # Accessing web API
   Install postman or any command line tool to post request

+  In Postman, select methog POST and URL is http://localhost:8080/calculate

+  Request body will be : {"inputData":[1,2,3]}

   In PowerShell the service can be invoked as follows: